WilliamCheung2004/Bumper-Cars/README.md

 ---

+## Note
-### Please note - some aspects such as the collision of the bumpers may break when playing the bumper game due to a bug that has not been fixed, be sure to read the controls before starting, other than that enjoy this minimal bumper car game and thanks for checking out this project!
+Some aspects such as the collision of the bumpers may break when playing the bumper game due to a bug that has not been fixed, be sure to read the controls before starting, other than that enjoy this minimal bumper car game and thanks for checking out this project!